umputun/reproxy/README.md

 - `--gzip` enables gizp compression for responses.
 - `--max=N` allows to set the maximum size of request (default 64k)
 - `--header` sets extra header(s) added to each proxied request

+## Ping and health checks

+reproxy provides 2 endpoints for this purpose:

+- `/ping` responds with `pong` and indicates what reproxy up and running
+- `/health` returns `200 OK` status if all destination servers responded to their ping request with `200` or `417 Expectation Failed` if any of servers responded with non-200 code.
+It also returns json body with details about passed/failed services.

 ## All Application Options